ucam-department-of-psychiatry/camcops/docs/source/introduction/overview.rst

 - Export facilities

-  - Export via files, e-mails, HL7.
+  - Export via files, e-mails, HL7 v2, FHIR, and to REDCap.
   - Export tasks as PDF, HTML, XML, or as a database.
   - For database export, add summary information or denormalize for subsequent anonymisation.